 Let’s look into how trails are cleared on our local trails.

 There are a handful of certified sawyers (within COTA and elsewhere) who clear many trails each spring and throughout the year.
 Literally thousands of trees.
 Trails like Sector 16 and Edison Lava typically have hundreds of down trees each spring.
 Basically everything above the Phil’s area will have significant deadfall.
 These fine people do the work in their spare time with friends.
 COTA doesn’t typically organize trail clearing days (like Central Oregon Nordic Club), so you might have a hard time helping with one of these crews.
 The work is not advertised.
+Cota does now have a Sawyer e-mail list and if you are certified – please contact us or Cota to be added to the list.

 I often carry a handsaw in my pack early season and clear trees as I find them.
 My personal favorite hand saw is the Silky Bigboy (#ad).
-It’s a 14″ blade which will cut the majority of trees you will find blocking the trail, and it fits in your backpack.
+It’s a 14″ blade which will cut the majority of trees you will find blocking the trail, and it fits in your pack.

 - Does the tree need to be cleared?
 Sometimes a tree falls on a trail that was an old road conversion.
 Or on a trail that has a long straight section.
 Has the tree fallen in a way that adds to the flow of the trail?
 Has a go-around developed and the trail actually rides better than before?
 It sometimes happens!